Phuket Travel Guide

 Located in the Andaman Sea off Thailand's west coast, the holiday hub of Phuket, or the 'Pearl of the South' as it has become known, is connected to the mainland by the Sarasin Bridge.
 Along with being Thailand's largest island, Phuket has an incredibly diverse list of attractions, which include rocky and sandy beaches, tall cliffs, forests, waterfalls, and temples.

 Phuket caters to all, with accommodation options that range from backpackers and simple guesthouses to modern luxury hotels, though beachfront bungalows on unspoilt stretches of white sand are more rare now than they used to be.
-There are numerous activities in or near the destination, including mountain biking, bungee jumping, and golf, and it is even possible to go elephant trekking.
+There are numerous activities in or near the destination, including mountain biking, bungee jumping, and golf, and it's even possible to go elephant trekking.
 A variety of tours offer day trips to the cliffs of nearby Phang Nga Bay, Koh Phi Phi, and the beaches and islands around Krabi.
 Several offshore islands are good for snorkelling and scuba diving.
 Phuket also has a huge variety of goods and shopping establishments, from markets and street stalls to department stores and specialist shops, and a range of restaurants that includes Thai seafood, Indian and Western cuisine.

 The island's airport makes it easy to get to and from Bangkok and, though thousands of tourists visit in peak season, Phuket's sheer size allows travellers to escape from the madding crowds.
 Patong Beach is the island's most famous and developed beach resort, and offers a wide choice of holiday activities, dining options, and nightlife.
-It is situated nine miles (15km) from Phuket City.
+It's situated nine miles (15km) from Phuket City.

 Things to do in Phuket

 Though many visitors holiday in Phuket simply for the beaches, there are many things to see and do away from the water as well.
 Phuket's long and fascinating history is detailed at the Thalang National Museum, while the island has almost 40 Buddhist temples, including the famous Wat Chalong.
-The 147-foot (45m) Big Buddha is also a popular attraction, visible from most of southern Phuket.
+The 147-foot (45m) Big Buddha is also a popular attraction, and is visible from most of southern Phuket.

 Phuket has rightly earned its reputation as a paradise for outdoor activities, and visitors will enjoy exploring some of the biggest waterfalls in Thailand, and other pastimes such as fishing and hiking.
 Also interesting are the Muay Thai boxing matches staged in Saphan Hin Stadium.
-Fun in the sun and sea is the main attraction of Phuket, however, and there is no end of opportunities for snorkelling, scuba diving, cliff diving, sailing, kayaking, and jet-skiing.

 Koh Lanta photo